Basic Life Support and Advanced Cardiac Life Support

 Upcoming Basic Life Support (BLS) Course Schedule:

-Upcoming Advanced Cardiac Life Support (ACLS) Course Schedule:
+Past Advanced Cardiac Life Support (ACLS) Course Schedule:

 - Course is limited to first 30 registrations.

-Location: All ACLS and BLS classes will be held at the St. David’s School of Nursing in Round Rock at 1555 University Blvd., Round Rock, TX 78665 in the Nursing Building, room #118.
+All ACLS and BLS classes will be held at the St. David’s School of Nursing in Round Rock at 1555 University Blvd., Round Rock, TX 78665 in the Nursing Building, room #118.

-Cancellations and Refunds: Cancellations received in writing at least five (5) business days before the course start date will receive a full refund.
+Cancellations received in writing at least five (5) business days before the course start date will receive a full refund.
 Cancellations received within five (5) days of the course start date will receive a 50% refund of the amount paid.

 Basic Life Support (BLS) training reinforces healthcare professionals' understanding of the importance of early CPR and defibrillation, basic steps of performing CPR, relieving choking, and using an AED; and the role of each link in the Chain of Survival.
 The BLS Instructor-led course teaches both single-rescuer and team basic life support skills for application in both prehospital and in-facility environments, with a focus on High-Quality CPR and team dynamics.